Cysharp/YetAnotherHttpHandler/README.md

 ```

 > Replace `{version}` with the latest version available in NuGet: https://www.nuget.org/packages/Grpc.Net.Client#versions-body-tab

+#### Method 2: without additional scope registries

+Please download and install [Grpc.Net.Client.Dependencies.unitypackage
+ from the dependency redistribution on the release page](https://github.com/Cysharp/YetAnotherHttpHandler/releases/tag/redist-20230728-01), or obtain the library from NuGet.

 Create an instance of `YetAnotherHttpHandler` and pass it to `GrpcChannelOptions.HttpHandler` property.